helidon-io/helidon/builder/api/README.md

 ### Blueprint -> Prototype -> Runtime type
-For cases, where the `Prototype` serves as a configuration object of a runtime type (such as `WebServerConfig`, `RetryConfig`), the prototype name has a `Config` suffix, and the runtime type is a name of the type we represent.
+For cases, where the `Prototype` serves as a configuration object of a runtime type (such as `WebServerConfig`, `RetryConfig`), the prototype name should have a `Config` suffix, and the runtime type is a name of the type we represent.

 Example: `Retry` would have the following structure (can be seen in Fault Tolerance):